anuragdogra2192/Data_structures_with_python3/arrays/evenOddsequencing/README.md

 * You can use O(n), where n is the length of the array.
 * You are required to solve it without allocating additional storage.

 I want you to help Mr. Stark to solve this problem on your own.
-First try out own your own then see the solution.
+First try out on your own then see the solution.